wp-plugins/countdown-clock/readme.txt

 Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/),

 = Email & Twitter =
-Contact us on widgets at mycountdown.org or [twitter.com/mycountdown](http://twitter.com/mycountdown)
+Any problems please email me, email is widgets at mycountdown.org.
+Or send a message on [twitter.com/mycountdown](http://twitter.com/mycountdown)